Cold sores in the mouth causes

 Best treatments for cold sores

-Steps to follow for cure cold sore instantly:
+Steps to follow for treat cold sores instantly:

 It is a chemical for get rid of cold sores, fast; It is very good at reducing the ability of viruses to reproduce and also facilitates the rapid disappearance of symptoms.
 They are for sale in pharmacies without the need for a prescription, so you can ask your pharmacist which one you recommend.